-In MPEG-21 DIA, decision-taking is cast as a constrained optimization problem involving algebraic variables that represent adaptation parameters, media characteristics, usage environment inputs, or any combinations of the above.
-The solution, which yields the decision, can then be computed by a universal process, independent of what the variables represent.
-The framework further provides for the decision-taking functionality to be differentiated with respect to sequential logical segments corresponding to partitionings such as GOP, ROI, Tile, Frame etc., referred to as the adaptation unit.
-All variables are differentiated by the adaptation unit.
+In MPEG-21 DIA, decision-taking is cast as a constrained optimization problem involving algebraic variables that represent adaptation parameters, media characteristics, usage environment inputs, or any combinations thereof.
+The solution, yielding the decision, can then be computed by a universal process independent of what the variables represent.

+The framework provides for the decision-taking functionality to be differentiated with respect to sequential logical segments corresponding to partitionings such as Group of Pictures (GOP), Region of Interest (ROI), Tile, Frame etc., referred to as the adaptation unit.
+All variables are differentiated by adaptation unit.
 For streamed content, the adaptation unit in many cases is also a unit of transmission comprising a bit-stream segment and corresponding metadata for decision-taking.

-For example, consider a fully scalable video bit-stream [16] which contains simultaneous temporal, spatial and SNR scalability.
+For example, consider a fully scalable video bit-stream [17] which contains simultaneous temporal, spatial and SNR scalability.
 It may also have color scalability, but we do not consider this case here.
 The video bit-stream is organized into multiple sequentially transmitted groups of frames (GOF), each typically containing 16 or 32 frames.
 The GOF constitutes the adaptation unit abstraction.
 Every GOF is coded jointly into several temporal, spatial and SNR layers.
-The number of layers included post adaptation for each GOF is represented by variables NTEMP, NSPATIAL and NSNR, forming a 3-dim logical hypercube structure for the decision space as shown in Fig. 2.
-Note that the exact algorithm used to generate the compressed layers is immaterial, since no matter what algorithm is used, this model will likely remain the same.
+During adaptation, the number of layers included for each GOF is represented by variables NTEMP, NSPATIAL and NSNR, which form a 3-dim logical hypercube structure for the decision space as shown in Fig. 2.
+Here adaptation removes the light blocks from the original.
+Note the exact algorithm used to compress the layers is immaterial, since the model will likely remain the same, irrespective of the algorithm.
 Other variables such as BITRATE can be defined as a function of NTEMP, NSPATIAL and NSNR, for each GOF.